East African black mud turtle: Distribution and habitat

 The species occurs in much of eastern and southeastern tropical and subtropical Africa, with a southern limit in Zimbabwe, and including Madagascar and the Seychelles (P. s. parietalis in the latter location).
 Nonindigenous populations exist on Mauritius Island, Guadeloupe, Glorieuses Îsles, and Diego Garcia.
 It inhabits marshes, lakes and streams.

 Ecology

 The East African black mud turtle is omnivorous and takes fish, invertebrates, and plants.
 It is known to reach an age of over fifty years in captivity and forty-seven years in the wild.
 Females lay nests of 3-12 eggs.
 They lay their eggs in the spring and bury them in mud.
 Eggs take about two months to hatch.
-Although the East Africa black mud turtle can be seen basking throughout the day, they are more active at night and are considered to be nocturnal.
+Although the East African black mud turtle can be seen basking throughout the day, they are more active at night and are considered to be nocturnal.
 They have been observed to burrow into the mud to regulate their body temperature.